-This is the difference between the cheap online hearing products that just amplify sound and a quality hearing aid you purchase from a certified professional retailer.
+This is the difference between the cheap online hearing products that just amplify sound and a quality hearing aid you purchase from a certified professional.
 You are making a significant investment, so why wouldn’t you want a warranty?
+If it doesn’t work the way you want, will the store help you adjust it?
 Ask what warranty comes with any model you look at such as:

 - Is there a loss and damage warranty?